What is breast enlargement surgery?

 Please note pricing does vary from case to case, particularly for patients who have had previous breast surgery, who are better suited to anatomical (teardrop) implants, who require a breast lift or other breast surgery procedure in addition to the augmentation, or who require an overnight hospital stay.

-Please click here for full details on our Fabulous Breasts package.
+Please click here for full details on our All-inclusive breast augmentation package.

 To discuss your surgical options, please contact us online or call us on (08) 9380 0333 and one of our medical secretaries can provide you with more information.